arcticblizzard/harper-chronicles/docs/arcs/01-frailty-of-flesh/chapter-1.md

 "I concur, our best bet is to head back to Malmar Orbital and seek out a Broker," I replied.

 Kezrik raised an eyebrow, "And let me guess, you already laid in a course for the station?"
-My response was to simply activate the helm controls and take the engines out of standby, creating a drastic change to the cockpit.
+My response was to simply activate the helm controls and take the engines out of standby, creating a drastic change within the cockpit.
 The large panel over the helm flashed a visual representation of the course correction needed to reach the orbital at best speed.
 The dim green of standby dissolved into the harsh, sterile white that washed across the cabin, flooding every surface with flight-ready brilliance.
 A moment later, tremors rolled through the bulkheads as the engines roared to life.

 _[It is not uncommon for Kezrik to accuse me of being overly theatrical.
 His assessments sometime have merit.]_{.harpr-aside}